bpmn-tutorials/custom-task-sample/README.md

-# org.kie.kogito.kogito-quarkus-archetype - 1.4.0.Final #
+# Sample of the custom task in Kogito #

 ![Sample image](./src/main/resources/test-process-svg.svg)